Ski jumping: Hills

 A ski jumping hill is typically built on a steep natural slope.
 It consists of the jumping ramp (in-run), take-off table, and a landing hill.
 Competitors glide down from a common point at the top of the in-run, achieving considerable speeds at the take-off table, where they take off, carried by their own momentum.
-While airborne, they maintain an aerodynamic position with their bodies and skis, which allows them to maximize the length of their jump.
+While airborne, they maintain an aerodynamic position with their bodies and skis, which allows them to maximise the length of their jump.
 The landing slope is constructed so that the jumper's trajectory is near-parallel with it, and the athlete's relative height to the ground is gradually lost, allowing for a gentle and safe landing.
 The landing space is followed by an out-run, a substantial flat or counter-inclined area that permits the skier to safely slow down.
 The out-run area is fenced and surrounded by a public auditorium.

 The slopes are classified according to the distance that the competitors travel in the air, between the end of the table and the landing.
 Each hill has a construction point (K-point), which serves as a "target" that the competitors should reach.
 The classification of the hills are as follows: